PartnersHealthCare/REDCapCOVIDPass/README.md

 The project contains

 ***Project Structure***
-- XML structure of the COVID Pass project (REDCap’s ODM file) You can (and probably should) modify the structure to suit your needs
+- XML structure of the REDCap COVID Pass project (REDCap’s ODM file) You can (and probably should) modify the structure to suit your needs
 - A TXT file with the final survey message.
 This message has some HTML in it that the REDCap user interface usually strips some things, so you have to use the “Source Code” view in the text editor for that field